Welcome to the Apiary (Hivelogger.com prototype)

 The purpose is to monitor and study the hive climate as it changes in relationship to daily climate.
 This is a key feature that will enhance the ability to deliver proactive care, and gain a better understanding of the colony behavior throughout the life-cycle.

-Below is a sample report showing the actual real-time climate data from an Apiary in San Jose, CA.
+Below is a sample report showing the actual real-time climate data from an Apiary in Sacramento, CA.

-Below is a sample report showing the actual real-time entry climate and comb temperature data from a hive in San Jose, CA.
+Below is a sample report showing the actual real-time entry climate and comb temperature data from a hive in Sacramento, CA.

 The TB sensor (Top Board - green above) is a sensor that exists inside of the honey comb and its temperature is a key indicator of colony behavior.
 During nursery operations, when the bees are producing new brood this sensor will always be above 90 and will never drop below 50 in a healthy colony.
 This sensor can detect problems with the queen, or lack of a queen, and is a key life sign indicator.